 In addition to auditing your site UX and comparing it to Gucci, TAG Heuer, Louis Vuitton, Jimmy Choo, Bang & Olufsen, Van Cleef & Arpels, and Chanel, we can also expand the project scope to include a custom competitive UX audit against any local or direct luxury goods competitor(s) you’d like.
 This is available for sites in most countries and languages.

 Most commonly, our UX audit services are used by:

 Even the smallest improvement in conversion rate for any site with significant sales will lead to a notable return on investment.
 For example, an improvement from 3.1% to 3.6% in conversion rate for a site with $50,000,000 annual sales will yield $8,060,000 extra sales every year.

-A luxury goods desktop and mobile website UX audit across all 7 audit focus areas costs $12,700 (USD) — this includes a volume discount of $5,200 compared to the rate for 7 individual “focused UX audits”.
+An annual luxury goods desktop and mobile website UX audit across all 7 audit focus areas costs $12,700 (USD) per year.

 A full UX review and analysis by Baymard’s team of UX researchers of both your desktop and mobile websites.